 The MEM, established in 1967, is one of Ireland's most successful and highly sought after taught post graduate programmes in engineering management.
 This Masters is responsible for fast tracking participant’s careers, drawing on resources from engineering, business and behavioural sciences in a programme which bridges the divide between engineering and management.
 Participants will:

 Engineering at UCD is highly attractive to students due to the exposure to world leading researchers and the significant career prospects.

-An honours undergraduate degree (NFQ level 8) with a minimum upper second class honours or international equivalence in a relevant Engineering, Science or cognitive technology degree programme.
-Applicants whose first language is not English must also demonstrate English language proficiency of IELTS 6.5 (no band less than 6.0 in each element), or equivalent.
-Participants should have a minimum of five years relevant professional experience.
+A primary degree in engineering, science or information technology combined with a minimum of five years relevant professional experience.
 However, all applicants will be assessed on a case-by-case basis so that in certain exceptional cases applicants who do not have the relevant qualification may be considered.